-6.37 There are eight Neighbourhood Areas that have been formally designated by the Authority.
-These comprise Ringwood Town (area designated in February

-2021), Fordingbridge Town (area designated in April 2020), Wellow Parish (area designated in June 2016), Totton and Eling (area designated in November 2014), New Milton (February 2015), Milford-on-Sea (April 2013), Lymington and Pennington Town (September 2015), and Hythe and Dibden Parish (December 2015).
+6.35 There are eight Neighbourhood Areas that have been formally designated by the Authority.
+These comprise Ringwood Town (area designated in February 2021), Fordingbridge Town (area designated in April 2020), Wellow Parish (area designated in June 2016), Totton and Eling (area designated in November 2014), New Milton (February 2015), Milford-on-Sea (April 2013),

-- 6.38 There are two 'made' Neighbourhood Plans covering the respective parts of those parishes within the National Park: New Milton Neighbourhood Plan (July 2021) and Hythe and Dibden Neighbourhood Plan (December 2019).
-These Plans can be viewed on the Authority's website. - 6.39 The Authority will continue to work with the above mentioned local communities as they develop their Neighbourhood Plans, together with any other National Park communities wishing to prepare a Plan.
+- Lymington and Pennington Town (September 2015), and Hythe and Dibden Parish (December 2015). - 6.36 There are now four 'made' Neighbourhood Plans covering the respective parts of those parishes within the National Park: Wellow Neighbourhood Plan (July 2024), Ringwood Neighbourhood Plan (July 2024), New Milton Neighbourhood Plan (July 2021) and Hythe and Dibden Neighbourhood Plan (December 2019).
+These Plans can be viewed on the Authority's website. - 6.37 The Authority continues to work with the above mentioned local communities as they develop their Neighbourhood Plans, together with any other National Park communities wishing to prepare a Plan.